11 Cooking Hacks From Real Chefs to Elevate Your Pasta Dishes

 Just a pinch won’t do it, according to Del Posto chef Mark Ladner.
 To truly bring out the flavor of the pasta, add one tablespoon of salt per quart of water.
-As Mario Batali points out, the water should taste “like the sea” (note: do not taste boiling water).
 As far as timing goes, wait until the water is boiling, but before you’ve put in the pasta.
 This allows the salt to infuse the water without affecting the boiling time—because, contrary to what you might have heard, adding salt right when you put the pot on the burner actually increases the time it takes for water to start boiling.

 Rather than boiling the water until the pasta is ready, do what famed chef and cookbook author Mary Ann Esposito recommends: Let the water return to a boil, then shut off the heat, cover the pot and wait for seven minutes.
-“Works beautifully for cuts like spaghetti, ziti, rigatoni and other short cuts of pasta,” writes Esposito.
+“Works beautifully for cuts like spaghetti, ziti, rigatoni and other short cuts of pasta,” Esposito writes.
 “Saves energy too.”

 Forget using a small pot, or even a saucepan, to heat your sauce.
 As Bastianich tells it, a skillet is the way to go, mainly because it cooks evenly, allowing the sauce to thicken quickly.
 With its flared sides and lighter weight, a skillet also lets you toss the pasta and the sauce together.

 8. Add a pinch of sugar to your sauce.